uvm-plaid/picozk/README.md

 ```

 If you want to run the [examples](examples), you'll need to install
+some extra python packages (which are optional and are not required to
-some extra python libraries.
-These can be done by running `pip install
+install the core library).
+These dependent packages can be done by
-.[examples]`.
+running the command `pip install ".[examples]"`.

 ## Usage